Post No.: 0181

 We often scoff at other countries and what they teach at school about history – in particular their own nation’s military history.
 But we should too regarding our own history lessons.
 I must caveat the following with ‘at least in the past’ because I’m not overly familiar with the current national curriculum, but in UK Primary and Secondary schools, we tend to only get taught about World War I and II and a couple of other British victories (well wars where Britain were on the sides of victorious alliances, although our various allies tend to receive insufficient credit during these lessons!)
 And within these wars, we only tend to get taught the favourable-to-British battles too e.g. the Battle of Waterloo.
 So we don’t tend to get taught about e.g. the surrender at the Battle of Singapore, nor the American War of Independence and the glaring British loss there, nor the conflict against the Zulus in Southern Africa, the Crusades (and other failed foreign invasions) or the Suez Crisis, for instance.
 No one gets taught about the English Armada in basic history lessons, even though it was a much heavier defeat than what the Spanish Armada sustained!

 Britain’s slave-trading history is impossible to ignore but we don’t tend to get taught about other British atrocities, disgraces and colonisations such as e.g. any of the Opium Wars, the use of concentration camps during the Boer Wars, the massacres of indigenous Australians during the Australian frontier wars, or the plantations of Ireland.
-Cultural artefacts were misappropriated from the Commonwealth.
+Cultural artefacts were misappropriated from foreign nations.
 Britain currently has its own territory disputes too e.g. the Falklands, Chagos and Gibraltar.
 We often scorn at major arms deals between other countries when British contractors also have deals with other countries (some of whom are questionable clients too).
 We parade our military with fanfare annually too.
 Others spy, we spy, but the former is considered despicable and the latter is considered sexy!
 Most children in the UK aren’t even taught about the recent history of the Srebrenica genocide against Muslims, where this lesson could be useful in this time of fascist sentiments in some parts of this country, that paint a picture that ‘all Muslims are evil and violent perpetrators or supporters of terror, and never the victims’.
 This is how our children are being raised.

 This generally one-sided ‘Britain is the greatest’ curriculum taught to young students in this country orchestrates a superiority complex in us even against our closest neighbours and friends in this world (e.g. against mainland Europe).
 German students are taught about the two world wars and therefore their nation’s losses and they (overall) seem to grow up to become modest and progressive people (their economy isn’t bad either!)
 It’s morally hypocritical to be all ‘Rule Britannia’ and ‘Britain rules the waves’ and be proud of the historical British Empire (including Britain’s overseas territories gained by ill-gotten means) yet be damning about or condemning other nations for trying to do the same!
-Okay, we cannot turn back time, it’s a different world with international peace-building or human rights treaties now in force, and few alive today were really a part of it, but we shouldn’t be that proud of all that British violence, thievery, slavery, invasion and colonisation when we look at much of our own bloody history (e.g. India, North America, Africa) unless we also take the attitude that it’s morally fair game for other nations to try to invade, annex or otherwise forcefully acquire territory from other nations too.
+Okay, we cannot turn back time, it’s a different world with international peace-building or human rights treaties now in force, and few alive today were really a part of it, but we shouldn’t be that proud of all that British violence, thievery, slavery, invasion and colonisation when we look at much of our own bloody history (e.g. India, North America, Africa) unless we also take the attitude that it’s morally fair enough for other nations to try to invade, annex or otherwise forcefully acquire territory from other nations too.
 Why is/was something unacceptable for others but not for us?

 So who are Europeans (or Americans e.g. California grizzly bears) to get high-and-mighty about Asia or Africa just because they still have a lot of their species remaining?
 Indeed, countries like China and Japan are wrong for e.g. poaching ivory from elephants, horns from rhinos, bones from tigers, eating whales and dolphins as delicacies – but being hypocritical, as if ‘we’re better than them’ and don’t have behaviours that need changing ourselves, isn’t helpful.
 We often moan about the kinds of livestock that other countries farm and consume yet fail to acknowledge the e.g. cows, lambs, pigs and chickens we eat.